Topsfield Fair: Present-day fair

 Today the fair runs 10 days ending every year on the Monday of Columbus Day.
 Admission ranges from $10–20, depending on pre-sale and weekend admission.
 There are also discounts available for children, military members, and senior citizens.
 Although the fair runs 10 days from Saturday to Monday, the Friday before the fair has typically been known as Topsfield Night.
-Traditionally this was a night for Topsfield Residents and friends, however in recent years it has been opened to the general public although Topsfield residents still get free admission as well as two free rides per resident.
+Traditionally this was a night for Topsfield Residents and friends, however in recent years it has been opened to the general public although Topsfield residents still get free admission.

 The official opening of the fair occurs each year with the annual parade and opening ceremony.
 The parade is typically marshaled by local politicians, community members, and other local figures.
 Some notable marshals/opening ceremony attendees have included Johnny Bucyk who marshaled the 200th anniversary parade, Governor Charlie Baker, and Gisele Bündchen.
-The parade itself includes performance by local middle and high school bands including the Proctor School Elementary School Band, the Masconomet High School Band, and the Danvers High School Band.
+The parade itself includes performance by local middle and high school bands including the Proctor School Elementary School Band, the Masconomet Regional High School Band, and the Danvers High School Band.
 The parade also features local police and fire departments, local boy and girl scout troops, and floats from local companies.

 Midway

 Although not part of the original fair, the midway has become one of the major attractions of the Topsfield Fair.
 The midway has been a major part of the fair since 1950 when Fiesta Shows was contracted to bring rides and entertainment to the fair.
 Major attractions include carnival rides aimed towards all ages, carnival games, and food.
 The rides that are used at the fair typically are broken up into four sections by Fiesta Shows - Kid Rides, Family Rides, Major Rides, and Spectacular Rides and aim to cater to people of all ages.
 Rides typically cost between 3–5 tickets depending on the size and thrill of the ride which can be purchased from Fiesta Shows.
 In addition the Fair sells pre-sale tickets at discounted rates.
 Carnival games at the fair are typically "pay until you win" games such as darts, ring toss, and duck pond, or competition type games such as the water gun game.

 Food at the fair is provided both by Fiesta Shows as well as local retailers and community members.
 Fiesta Shows runs a variety of traditional fair food stands including a hot dog and hamburger, fried dough stands, french fry stands, sausage stands, and a fried candy stand.
 In addition to the food provided by Fiesta shows local restaurants and communities provide a variety of more tradition New England fall food.
-One booth in particular run by the First Congregation Church of Topsfield has been serving turkey dinners since before 1920.
+One booth in particular run by the Congregation Church of Topsfield has been serving turkey dinners since before 1920.
 In 2015 the church served over 2,500 dinners raising funds for charity.
 Other local food includes Whoopie pies by the Topsfield Bakeshop, a baked potato booth, and boy scout run food stands.
 Overall there are nearly 300 vendors selling food and other items at the fair.